 Landing Pages for General Personal Injury Accidents

-This landing page, below, for a personal injury lawyer was designed in four sections displayed on one page but is shown here in for images, one for each section.
+The landing page below, for a personal injury lawyer, was designed in four sections displayed on one page but is shown here in four images, one for each section.

 This landing page has substantial advantages over a law firm website for converting potential clients coming from Google Ads.
 When a potential client clicks on a Google Ad, the potential client is looking to either speak with or hire a lawyer.

 Landing pages are designed specifically to get people coming from Google Ads to call you.
-If you send these people to your law firm website, many of them will get lost and never call you.
+If you send people to your law firm’s website, many of them will get lost and never call you.

 9 Most Important Aspects on This Lawyer’s Landing Page